Jarrett-McCarty/CISS-350-BinarySearchTree/README.md

 # CISS-350-BinarySearchTree
-This project was designed as a nearly fleashed out Binary Search Tree implementation.
+This project was designed as a nearly fleshed out Binary Search Tree implementation.